Timeline of violent events relating to the Syrian civil war spillover in Lebanon (2011–2014): Battle of Sidon

 In early June 2013, clashes broke out in a suburb of Sidon between forces loyal to the Hezbollah critic Sheik Ahmad Al-Assir and other forces.
 Lebanese army troops deployed in the area of the fighting.

 On 23 June 2013, heavy fighting erupted between the Lebanese Army and gunmen loyal to Al-Assir.
 The army came under fire in the Ain el-Hilweh camp.

 The next day, the Lebanese army has launched a crackdown on the pro-Assir militia in Sidon.
 At least four armored personnel carriers and several army vehicles were destroyed.
 Lebanese Army commandos seized a complex controlled by gunmen loyal to Sheikh Assir.
 Assir reportedly fled the complex shortly after the Army stormed the premises which the military gradually gained control over throughout the day.
 Ahmed al-Assir was still at large with the Army having orders to capture or kill him after he was accused of killing soldiers in "cold blood".
 62 of his followers were arrested.

 Overall, at least 50 people died during the fighting.
 17–18 soldiers, 25–40 militants and four Hezbollah fighters were killed.
 Two civilians were killed, including a bodyguard of a cleric.
 100–128 Lebanese soldiers, 60 pro-Assir militants, over 50 civilians and 15 Hezbollah fighters were wounded.

 July 2013 Beirut bombing

 On 9 July 2013, a car bomb exploded in a Hezbollah stronghold suburb in south Beirut, injuring 53 people.
 The attack, on the first day of Ramadan, was seen as sectarian spillover from Syria between Sunni Muslims and Shia Muslims.

-Before this attack, in 28 June 2013, a double roadside bomb detonated in Zahlé, Beqaa Governorate, the blasts targeted a Hezbollah convoy in Zahle on this day.
+Before this attack, on 28 June 2013, a double roadside bomb detonated in Zahlé, Beqaa Governorate, the blasts targeted a Hezbollah convoy in Zahle on this day.
 There were no reported casualties and minimal damages resulting from the attack.
 The 313 Brigade claimed responsibility for the attack.
 This attacks were claimed by the 313 Brigade claimed, stating the Hezbollah-controlled area was targeted for their support of Bashar al Assad in the Syrian Civil War.